KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/nexus-authentication.md

 3. After adding the necessary members, review the group settings and click **Create** to save the group.
 Repeat this process for each required group.

-## Configuring Nexus and OAuth2-proxy Helm charts
+## Configuring Nexus and OAuth2-Proxy Helm Charts

 To integrate Nexus with the configured Microsoft Entra Application, it is necessary to configure the Nexus and OAuth2-proxy Helm charts.
 In this example, we will use the [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) repository to deploy Nexus and OAuth2-proxy to the Kubernetes (e.g. AWS EKS) cluster.